stakater/kubestackplus-docs/content/about/service-definition.md

 All storage needed for SAAP will be provided through the cloud provider of the customer's choice.

+### Encrypted-at-rest OS and node storage

+Control plane, infrastructure, and worker nodes can use encrypted-at-rest storage if supported by the cloud.

+### Encrypted-at-rest PV

+Volumes that are used for PVs can be encrypted-at-rest if supported by the cloud.

+### Block storage (RWO)

+RWO (Read-Write-Once) PVs are supported on all clouds.

+RWO PVs can be attached only to a single node at a time and are specific to the availability zone in which they were provisioned.
+However, PVs can be attached to any node in the availability zone.

+Each cloud provider has its own limits for how many PVs can be attached to a single node.

+### Shared Storage (RWX)

+RWX (Read-Write-Many) PVs are also supported when some distributed storage is available in the cloud.
+Alternatively, NFS can be deployed on the cluster to handle RWX use cases.

 ### ODF

 SAAP can optionally include OpenShift Data Foundation (ODF), providing robust, integrated storage management.
 ODF supports dynamic provisioning and management of storage resources, enhancing the efficiency of data handling within Kubernetes environments.